Octava-Chamber-Orchestra/Octava-Chamber-Orchestra.github.io/_concerts/concert-example.md

     # The title of the piece
     title: Piece No. 1

-    # The full name of the composer of the piece.
-If there's a bio available, it will be linked.
+    # The composer of the piece.
+If they exist in the musicians collection, their bio will be linked
+    # Thus, to link a bio, you need to use the composer's full name.
-    composer: Full Name
+    composer: Example Composer

     # A place to indicate the soloist or other details.
 If none, omit this property.
-    details: Solo by Example
+    details: with soloist Example

     # A list of movements in the piece.
 If not available, simply omit this property.
     movements: